 It’s about communicating the clients’ responsibilities and expectations, and empowering them with knowledge.
 From the start, help them understand their treatment plan and why it’s recommended.
 When a client knows that they’re only half way through their plan, they would be more likely to come back to complete their sessions.

-Clients who don’t like the physical environment can easily find another practice that’s more suitable for them.
-And since you’ve done all the work to acquire them in the first place, you might as well “wow” them when they walk into your practice, too!
+Clients who don’t like the physical environment could easily find another practice that’s more suitable for them.
+And since you’ve done all the work to acquire them in the first place, you might as well “wow” them when they walk into your practice, too.

 You don’t need an expensive makeover to create a warm and inviting environment.
 Change a few things like artwork, temperature, and lamps to help clients feel at ease immediately.